Space Studies

 0Entrance Exams

-Take your introductory journey into aerospace science with the online associate degree in space studies from American Public University (APU).
+Begin your journey into aerospace science with an online associate degree in space studies from American Public University (APU).

-Using a curriculum designed by a former NASA astronaut, you’ll learn current and historical concepts in astronomy, planetary science, space policy, and space flight, taught by expert practitioners.
-Faculty include scientists and current NASA engineers.
+Our program, featuring a curriculum designed by a former NASA astronaut, provides a comprehensive understanding of current and historical space studies topics.
+Coursework examines astronomy, aeronautical science, planetary science, space policy, and aviation, all taught by expert faculty, which includes scientists and NASA engineers.

-Up to 60 class credits from this online associate degree may be transferred to our bachelor’s program in space studies, saving you time and money.
+Up to 60 course credits from this online associate degree may be transferred to our bachelor’s degree program in space studies, saving you time and money.

-1. Apply knowledge of mathematics, earth science, and space science to identify and solve space/earth studies problems
+1. Apply knowledge of mathematics, planetary science, and space science to identify, analyze, and solve space and earth studies problems

-4. Assess ethical and professional responsibilities and the impact of technical and/or scientific solutions in global, economic, environmental, and societal contexts
+4. Assess ethical and professional responsibilities and the impact of technical and scientific solutions in global, economic, environmental, and societal contexts

 5. Function on multidisciplinary teams